WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-feed-layout-i-social-feeds-i-wp-social-ninja.md

 _Slides to show_

-We have selected 3 **Slides to show,** so 3 slides are displayed.
+We have selected 3 **Slides to show**, so 3 slides are displayed.
 You can increase or decrease the Slides to display.

 ### **Slides to scroll**

-After Slides to show, you can edit your** Slides to Scroll **button.
+After Slides to show, you can edit your **Slides to Scroll** button.

 ![Slides to scroll](/guide/public/images/instagram-feed/instagram-feed-layout-i-social-feeds-i-wp-social-ninja/slides-to-scroll.png)